Topology of leaves for minimal laminations by hyperbolic surfaces: Forests of surfaces and towers of finite coverings

 \emph{Case 1. $\gamma_n$ is not isotopic to a boundary component of $X_{n,k_n}$.} Applying Proposition \ref{p:systole_internal} we get that the internal systole of $X_{n,k_n}$ goes to $+\infty$.
-On the other hand, since $\gamma_n$ is not isotopic to a boundary component of $X_{n_k}$, $l_{\gamma_n}$ is greater than its internal systole.
+On the other hand, since $\gamma_n$ is not isotopic to a boundary component of $X_{n,k_n}$, we have that $l_{\gamma_n}$ is greater than its internal systole.
 Therefore, Case 1 happens for finitely many $n$.